sudofox/blockdevdiff/README.md

 If you are using this on VM images stored on another filesystem then you DEFINITELY want it.

+Pass the iflag=skip_bytes and oflag=seek_bytes, so that we can use bytes instead of blocks here, which makes things less confusing overall.

-seek: dictates the number of starting-block offset from the source device
+seek: dictates the position to start copying bytes from the source device

-skip: dictates the number of starting-block offset on the target device
+skip: dictates the position to start copying bytes to the target device

 seek and skip should be the same!

 status=progress: so you can actually see what dd is doing

-# "Email when done" functionality.
+## "Email when done" functionality.
 This will require some installed mailserver (e.g. Exim, Postfix, etc) so that the "mail" binary will function.
 In cases where you need to get a really specific offset on a really big volume, you can pass one final argument containing an email address.